babatolabejide/Video-Game-Sales/README.md

 ## Content and Media Sources:
 * Dataset: Video Game Sales Dataset from Kaggle.
 * Tutorials and Guidance: Code snippets and visualization techniques adapted from online tutorials, Kaggle kernels, and community resources.
-* Generative AI Assistance: Ideas and code optimizations provided by ChatGPT and other AI tools.
+* Generative AI Assistance: Ideas and code optimizations provided by Grok.

 Acknowledgements:
-Special thanks to mentors, peers, and the data science community for their invaluable support and feedback throughout the project.
+Special thanks to Vasilica Pavaloi, Niel McEwen and my peers for their invaluable support and feedback throughout the project.